Woman holding head at desk

 This is ritual exile with a subtle smirk.
 It is psychological warfare executed with plausible deniability.

-And yes—it disproportionately affects neurodivergent and empathic professionals, who may process exclusion more somatically, and who often internalize the freeze-out as personal failure.
+And yes — it can disproportionately affect neurodivergent and empathic professionals, who may process exclusion more somatically, and who often internalize the freeze-out as personal failure.

 Is Gossip Protected Speech?

-• A form of discrimination or exclusion based on protected status
+• a form of discrimination or exclusion tied to protected status

-HR professionals must take into account the impact of gossip and exclusion on workplace safety, morale, and compliance.
+HR professionals have a responsibility to consider the impact of gossip and exclusion on:

 This is social manipulation with real mental health consequences.